codeneuro/datasets/svoboda.lab/tactile.navigation/1/README.md

 ## Example two-photon calcium imaging data

 This dataset contains a set of images monitoring calcium flouresence in mouse vibrissal somatosensory cortex using two-photo laser scanning microscopy, while an animal performs a tactile virtual reality behavior (described in Sofroniew et al., 2013, Journal of Neuroscience).
-These data were used as an example dataset in Freeman et al., 2014, Nature Methods.
+Data used as an example dataset in Freeman et al., 2014, Nature Methods.

 Data aquired by Nicholas Sofroniew in the lab of Karel Svoboda.